 Other studies have found that vitamin D can have a helpful effect in those with clinical depression by enhancing their mood and reducing negative symptoms3.
 In addition, those with chronic pain and fatigue have shown benefits when supplementing with vitamin D.

 In terms of dosage, you can generally use your body weight as a guide.
-For every 40lbs of body weight, you can take 1000IU of vitamin D. For example, if you weighed 200lbs, you could then take 5000IU of vitamin D daily.
-There are very few risks to taking vitamin D. However, if you are taking any prescription medications, especially any calcium channel blockers, cholesterol medications, corticosteroids, prednisone, medication for irregular heart rhythms or psoriasis you should consult with your family doctor first before supplementing with vitamin D.
+For every 40lbs of body weight, you can take 1000IU of vitamin D. For example, if you weighed 200lbs, you could then take up to 5000IU of vitamin D daily.

 Another supplement with far ranging health benefits is omega 3.
 A rich source of natural omega 3 and its components EPA and DHA are found in fish.
 Ideally, we should strive for a healthy balance between omega 3 and omega 6 of 1:14.
 However, with today’s diet, we often have too much omega 6 in our bodies and not enough omega 3, even sometimes being greater than 10:1 omega 6 to omega 3.

 While omega 6 has been linked to issues such as cancer and inflammation, omega 3 does the opposite and can help with reducing risk of cancer and inflammation5, much like vitamin D. Omega 3 acts by being broken down and converted into components that inhibit the enzyme cyclo-oxygenase (COX) which is responsible for sparking the inflammatory process in your body.
-Omega 3 is also important in helping against diabetes, heart disease and obesity.
+Omega 3 is also important in helping against: